tytydraco/yessleep/out/I_found_a_child_drowned_in_a_wheat_field_part_2.md

 I asked if he could borrow the newspaper for just a moment, as the headline caught my eye.
 The article wrote about several unsecured propane tanks that had tumbled from a truck on a construction site the week prior, and had ruptured in the empty lot, where an old local church had recently been demolished.
 No one was reported injured, though the article mentioned unexplainable traces of blood and splintered wood found at the scene.

 I returned the paper, pocketed the room key and began my walk to the elevator.
 Halfway down the corridor, a sharp, familiar scent curled into my nostrils.
-It stopped me in his tracks.
+It stopped me in my tracks.
 I knew the scent by name now, though all those years ago it had been only a strange, stinging note in the air.
 Chlorine.

 Drawn by it, I followed the smell until I found its source: a glass door leading to the small indoor pool.
 A worker in overalls was finishing up his work, skimming the pale blue water with a long-handled net.
 The room was bright and sterile, echoing faintly under the hum of the overhead lights.
 I lingered by the doorway, even after the worker had left.

 I watched, eyes fixed on the empty pool and the blinding, glittering lights it reflected.
-I looked on, transfixed, as something stirred beneath the water, for just a moment before the water went still once more.
+I looked on, transfixed, as something stirred beneath the water for just a moment before the water went still once more.
 Several stalks of wheat bubbled to the surface.